Aulteran/Course-ICS4U-Notes/CCA/script/README.md

 - 10% chance you encounter a superzombie
 - superzombie has x2 health and 30% speed boost
 - you get $50 for killing a zombie
-- can buy max of 5 additional plants
+- can buy max of 5 additional plants(for a total of 6)
+- you can't upgrade plant strength until you buy all plants.
+- you start with $1000 so you can buy all the plants you want
+- (game gets fun when you have max plants and max upgrades)

 ## Controls
 | KEYBIND | ACTION |